-How to Grant Access to GA and GSC
+How to Grant Access to Google Analytics and Search Console

 When you’ve arranged for an SEO campaign with Ardor, we’re going to need to access Google Analytics and Google Search Console.
 This is so we can check the current status of your website and create suitable action plans.